parker-codes/coda-js/README.md

 ## Features

-- list or get specific Folder, Section, Doc, Table, Column, and Row information
+- list or get specific Folder, Section, Doc, Table, Column, Row, and Control information
 - query, insert, update, or delete table data
 - more formatting options than Coda's REST API for inserting or retrieving row values
 - an eloquent API (see examples)